HarrisonChe5188/AutoQueue/README.md

 # AutoQueue
-# AutoQueue

 AutoQueue is a Python script that automatically populates a Spotify playlist with tracks detected from a YouTube page.
 It scrapes the video titles and artists from the page source, searches for matching songs on Spotify, and queues them into a selected or newly created playlist.

 ## Features

-* 🔍 Scrapes video titles and artists from YouTube URLs
+* Scrapes video titles and artists from YouTube URLs
-* 🎵 Searches for tracks on Spotify using Spotipy
+* Searches for tracks on Spotify using Spotipy
-* 🏆 Adds found tracks to an existing or new playlist
+* Adds found tracks to an existing or new playlist
-* 🔐 Uses Spotify OAuth for secure access
+* Uses Spotify OAuth for secure access

 ## Requirements